Apollo Education Group: Open Colleges, Australia

 Open Colleges in Australia was acquired for a 70% share agreement by the Apollo Group in 2013.

 Bridge School of Management

 Milpark Education

 Apollo Group announced in August 2011 a $75 million deal to buy Carnegie Learning along with a separate agreement to acquire related technology from CMU for $21.5 million, to be paid over 10 years.

 Aptimus Marketing

 In 2007, Apollo Group purchased Aptimus for $48 million.

-Aptimus is a full-service, in-house marketing agency for Apollo Group education institutions, including the University of Phoenix, Axia College, the Institute for Professional Development, Olympus High School, and Insight School.
+Aptimus was a full-service, in-house marketing agency for Apollo Group education institutions, including the University of Phoenix, Axia College, the Institute for Professional Development, Olympus High School, and Insight School.

 Orange Lutheran Online

 Lutheran High School of Orange County (LHSOC) licenses its name to the Apollo Group to offer online courses.

 Sold or closed operations

 Meritus University (closed 2011)

 Apollo Group owned and operated Meritus University in Canada.
 On January 24, 2011, citing how "enrollment will continue to be insufficient to sustain the required quality academic and student service infrastructure we and our students demand," Meritus University announced its closure, with their last classes taking place on March 14, 2011.